-On your next trio to Whangarei in Northland, New Zealand, the Clapham’s Clock Museum has to be at the top of your list.
-It serves as a home to a wide range of watch collections that exhibit and preserve timekeeping techniques for the new generation to experience and see.
+On your next trip to Whangarei in Northland, New Zealand, the Clapham’s Clock Museum has to be at the top of your list.
+It serves as a home to a wide range of watch collections that exhibit and preserves timekeeping techniques for the new generation to experience and see.
 The collection includes ancient sundials, sand and water clocks, rare antique clocks, and even wacky, zany, unbelievable clocks.
 From the personal collection of Archibald Clapham — or Archie — these clocks include ones that have unexpected quirks, matching the collector’s fun-loving personality.

 This family-friendly museum allows for a newer generation to be inspired and understand the complicated workings of a timepiece without the overwhelming technical details.
 It’s a fun tour with a true heart for timekeeping.